 Wiring Stair Light Strips, Philips Hue hack

-My light strip project was powered from the centre of the stair hand rail.
+My light strip project was powered from the center of the stair handrail.
 This meant the light strip had to be in 2 pieces.
 As my cheap 5050 light strip already had cables soldered on to each end, I just measured how much I needed and cut the light strip.

 One way I could have made this job more simple and plug and play was to use the pre-made light-strip splitters.
 These can just be plugged into your led amp driver and then either soldered or plugged in.
 I just didn’t have any and didn’t want to wait a few days.

 Remember to buy the correct splitter for your intended light-strip.
 Just count the number of outlet pins you need either 3,4 or 6.
-This one shown above has 6 pins which in intended for the Hue Generation 2 light strip plus which is a true plug and play lighting system.
-It has a single male 6pin to double female 6pin (male end is removable to make it female.)
+This one shown above has 6 pins which are intended for the Hue Generation 2 light strip plus which is a true plug and play lighting system.
+It has a single male 6pin to double female 6pin (m the ale end is removable to make it female.)

 Can I cut light strips?